 “Fraud” is the act of knowingly misrepresenting the truth, or concealing a material fact, in order to get another person to act in a way that harms his/her interests.12

 In other words, you commit prescription fraud when you lie OR conceal a material fact in order to obtain prescription medication

-Example: Luke is seeing a number of different doctors after a car accident that left him with multiple injuries.
-He has received a prescription for oxycodone to treat his pain from one of his doctors.
+Example: Luke is seeing a number of different health care providers after a car accident that left him with multiple injuries.
+He has received a prescription for the opioid oxycodone to treat his pain from one of his doctors.

-Luke discovers that he can make good money selling his oxycodone to recreational drug users So he goes to several other doctors for his pain (which is real) and gets each of them to prescribe him oxycodone.
+Luke discovers that he can make good money selling his oxycodone pain medication to recreational drug users.
+So he goes to several other doctors for his pain (which is real) and gets each of them to prescribe him oxycodone.
 He keeps some for himself and sells the rest.